Conferences and Learning Opportunities

 Mayo Clinic Quality Academy

 All fellows learn foundational QI skills from a Mayo Clinic-wide initiative, the Mayo Quality Academy, which aims to deliver an effective and comprehensive program of quality improvement education to all Mayo Clinic employees and learners.
-All NPM fellows become Silver Certified during their training time.
+Each NPM fellow in our program co-leads a quality improvement project and becomes Silver Certified during their training time.
+Learn more about this program.

 Mayo International Health Program (MIHP)